cyrilletuzi/angular-async-local-storage/README.md

 - **compatibility**: works around some browsers issues and heavily tested via GitHub Actions,
 - **documentation**: API fully explained, and a changelog!

-## By the same author
+> [!TIP]

-I am also the author of the [Angular Schematics extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=cyrilletuzi.angular-schematics), installed nearly 1 million times.
+> I am also the author of the [Angular Schematics extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=cyrilletuzi.angular-schematics), installed nearly 1 million times.
 Feel free to give it a try.

 ## Why this library?